-The matte shades are the winners in this palette and the shimmer shades are lack luster in comparison.
+The matte shades are the winners in this palette and the shimmer shades are lack lustre in comparison.

 Unfortunately, if you get these shades a little bit wet the pan will be stained.

 The Sweet Peach Palette joined Too Faced’s permanent line at the end of 2016.
-It was originally release in spring 2016 as a limited edition and due to high demand it was brought back.
+It was originally released in spring 2016 as a limited edition and due to high demand, it was brought back.

 When playing around with the matte shade I was blown away at how pigment they were in comparison to the Chocolate Bon Bons Palette.
 It takes little effort to blend these puppies out.